peternrdstrm/Arkenfox-Overrides/README.md

 user_pref("browser.urlbar.suggest.searches", true);//enables search suggestions in the url-bar`

 This list will change over time, I'll do my best to keep it updated, if I find out more stuff, that's worth changeing.

+##Additional Notes

+1. Contributions are accepted, both in tweaks to the flags themselves and the explanations I provided, as my research was rather limited.
+2. Feel free to fork this, it's MIT Licenesed
+3. Don't open issues about philosopy related problems such as enableing sync